How do I apply for a loan online?

 To apply for a loan online

-- First, if you have not already done so, you must activate your MyNYCERS account on our website (it’s free and easy).
+- First, if you have not already done so, you must register your MyNYCERS account on our website (it’s free and easy).

-Once your PIN has been registered and your correct address is in NYCERS’ system, you will be able to apply for a loan online.
+Once your MyNYCERS account has been registered and your correct address is in NYCERS’ system, you will be able to apply for a loan online.

 Your eligibility status is displayed in MyNYCERS.
 If you are eligible, you may apply for a loan online.
 If you are not eligible, the status message will display the reason why (for example, you have been a NYCERS member for less than one year, or you have not accrued enough money in your NYCERS retirement account).